Here’s How to Buy the RV of Your Dreams

 Know your score before you contact a lender

 If you have a Credit Karma score that hovers around 550 to 575 you might be disappointed to learn that your FICO score is too low to obtain RV financing.
-If your Credit Karma score is in the mid-500s, before contacting any of the lenders you should probably get the free credit reports from the three credit bureaus, so you know where you stand.
+Or, if your Credit Karma score is in the mid-500s, before contacting any of the lenders you should probably get the free credit reports from the three credit bureaus, so you know where you stand.

-If you still don’t know what your FICO score is, you might be able to get that information from your bank or credit union and there are a few places on the internet that say they will provide a free FICO score.
+And if you still don’t know what your FICO score is, you might be able to get that information from your bank or credit union and there are a few places on the internet that say they will provide a free FICO score.

 Approach the internet resource with caution.
 It might be a way to scam you out of all your personal information which would be worse than being denied credit by a reputable lender.